Sales

 Why is customer onboarding so important?

-It's a well-established fact that it costs significantly more to acquire new customers than retain existing ones.
+After all, it costs significantly more to acquire new customers than retain existing ones.

 PatternPattern